-A Roth conversion is an attractive way to generate both tax-free growth and tax-free retirement income.
+A Roth conversion is an attractive way to generate tax-free growth and retirement income.
 Even though everyone qualifies to use this strategy, that doesn’t mean everyone should.
 Unless you learn how to implement a Roth conversion effectively, you could do more harm than good.

 What’s the big deal about a Roth IRA?

 Unlike traditional IRAs, contributions to a Roth IRA are considered after-tax (no tax deduction), but, and this is the best part, distributions are tax-free.
 Another critical difference, with a traditional IRA/401(k), you must begin the required minimum distributions (RMDs) when you turn 73, but with a Roth, there is no such requirement.
 You can leave the account alone until the cows come home.

 But wait, that’s not all (said in my best infomercial voice)!
 A Roth IRA can help prevent or reduce a litany of taxes and surcharges in retirement, many of which you probably have no idea you could be subject to.
 These tax-free distributions have ramifications beyond the warm feeling of avoiding income taxes on your distributions.

 Everyone qualifies for a Roth conversion

 Yes, while there are income thresholds that can prevent you from contributing to a Roth IRA, there are no limitations to utilizing a Roth conversion.
 Anyone can convert their IRA/401(k) assets to a Roth, but that doesn’t mean everyone should.

 Your decision to convert to a Roth hinges on comparing your current income tax rate to your projected income tax rate in retirement.
 The conversion will be advantageous only if the current tax rate is lower than the expected future tax rate.
 Determining future taxes is difficult, but we can project future income and taxes with enough certainty to know whether a Roth conversion makes sense.

 1. Reducing Required Minimum Distributions